-VRDC has designated Convention Housing Partners as the official housing company for VRDC 2016.
+Convention Housing Partners has been designated as the official housing company for VRDC Fall 2017.

 For more information:

 International: +1-415-813-6088 option 6

 The official housing company for VRDC Fall 2017 is Convention Housing Partners – the only company authorized to arrange hotel reservations for VRDC Fall 2017.

 If you are contacted by any other company offering to make hotel reservations for you, we urge you not to book with them as they are not affiliated with VRDC Fall 2017 and therefore are not authorized to make reservations on VRDC Fall 2017's behalf.
 While they may offer special rates, unauthorized third-party companies typically require non-refundable pre-paid reservations, charge cancellation and change fees, and move individuals to other hotels without notice.
 If you book with any of these unauthorized companies, VRDC Fall 2017 cannot protect you if there is a problem with your reservation when you arrive.
 You may advise of any unauthorized solicitations via email email@example.com.

 For all Bay Area transit agencies, and traveler information including weather, traffic conditions, and parking, visit 511.org.

 Hilton San Francisco Union Square is conveniently located by major freeways 80, 280 and 101.

 Street parking may be limited but there are several parking garages located around the hotel.